paulfitz/daff-doc/types/coopy/Csv.md

 ---
 layout: thing
 thing: class
-title: coopy.Csv
+title: daff.Csv
 ---
-# coopy.Csv
+# daff.Csv

   Read and write CSV format.
 You don't need to use this to use daff!
   Feel free to use your own.